tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 17 - How To Find Web Design Inspiration To Stand Out.md

 ## 1. Competitors

 Look up websites of your client's competitors.
 Wee what's working and what's not.
 Use google.
 Take screenshots of their webs.
-This will help to communicate wiht client why I do what I do
+This will help to communicate with a client why I do what I do, why I design how I design.

+## 2. I